ridwanahmedkhan/London_Tower_Bridge_OpenGL/README.md

 An openGL project modeling London Tower Bridge written in C++

-This project was done a graphics course assignment.My Partner in this project was Imrul Chowdhury Anindya.
+This project was done a graphics course assignment.

-We created a 3D model of London Tower Bridge using openGL.The code is written in C++.
+I created a 3D model of London Tower Bridge using openGL.The code is written in C++.

 for camera movement :

 1: go forward
 2: go backward
 3: go left side
 4: go right side